Sustainable lifestyle and health from a public health perspective

 OnE LEARNS: Online Education for LEAdeRs in Nutrition and Sustainability

 The overall aim of the project is to increase knowledge and awareness of the global sustainability goals focusing on the potential of online education and how it can be used to increase digital health literacy and promote good health in general and child nutrition in particular.
-Government officials and NGO in Rwanda and Ethiopia working with education, agriculture, health and social welfare and will build institutional capacity by participating in an online program mixed with interactive sessions with faculty at Mälardalen University (MDH) and Royal Institute of Technology (KTH).
+Government officials and NGO in Kenya, Rwanda and Ethiopia working with education, agriculture, health and social welfare and will build institutional capacity by participating in an online program mixed with interactive sessions with faculty at Mälardalen University (MDH) and Royal Institute of Technology (KTH).

 Project manager at MDH